 Transfer students' GPAs are based on high school transcripts if enrolling with under 24 college credits and based on college transcripts if enrolling with 24 or more credits.

-All students, except for Trustee Scholars, are eligible for consideration.
+All students, except for Trustee and Presidential Scholars, are eligible for consideration.

 Students who display great leadership in high school and who plan to continue to serve their fellow students at Newbury are eligible for the prestigious Newbury College Leadership Award.